approvals/ApprovalTests.Java/README.md

 ## Getting started

-The best way to get started is download and open the [ApprovalTests.java Starter Project](https://github.com/approvals/approvaltests.java.starterproject)
+The best way to get started is download and open the [Starter Project](https://github.com/approvals/approvaltests.java.starterproject).
 It is a maven project and can be imported in to any editor.